edvin/tornadofx-guide/part2/Config Settings and State.md

 ```
 > This sample app utilizes `ItemViewModel` for validating the required fields and depending on the state of "Remember credentials" `checkbox` saves provided credentials each time user attempts to login.
 However state of the checkbox itself is saved each time the state changes.
 For encapsulation purposes the sample app uses `config` asociated with the `CredentialsModel` class.

+Note that the underlying store for `config` is a `java.util.Properties` object, which does not allow null values.
+For that reason, null values are not accepted in `config`.

 ## Configurable config path

 The `App` class can override the default path for config files by overriding `configBasePath`.